-AEMC 2014, Governance of retail market procedures, draft rule determination, 8 May 2014, Sydney
+AEMC 2014, Governance of retail market procedures, rule determination, 31 July 2014, Sydney

 About the AEMC

 The AEMC reports to the Council of Australian Governments (COAG) through the COAG Energy Council.
 We have two functions.
 We make and amend the national electricity, gas and energy retail rules and conduct independent reviews for the COAG Energy Council.